pkqbajng/CGFormer/README.md

 }
 ```

-If you encounter any issues, please contact zhu.yu.pk@gmail.com or open an issue open an issue on GitHub.
+If you encounter any issues, please contact zhu.yu.pk@gmail.com.

 ## To do